Our research is editorially independent but we may earn a commission for purchases made through our links.

 As January is the height of summer in South America, many of its major cities are not only quite warm but also overcrowded.
 Bariloche, a mountain resort town in the country’s southern region, offers milder, more pleasant temperatures, for a perfect break away from the crowded, sizzling hot cities along the coast.
 This town situated in the foothills of the Andes is surrounded by lakes that provide a great opportunity for water sports, while the mountains are popular for trekking and climbing.
 Bariloche is also renowned for its Swiss-like atmosphere and fabulous chocolate boutiques.
 Even during the high season, prices are lower than what you’ll find in places like Buenos Aires, making it a bargain for most foreign visitors.

-While the touristy beach areas in the southern region of Thailand like Krabi and Phuket are pricey, by heading north on the overnight train from Bangkok to Chiang Mai, you’ll not only enjoy a more authentic experience but cheap accommodations as well as the chance to enjoy the area’s magnificent mountains, vibrant hill tribes and a more relaxed vibe.
+While the touristy beach areas in the southern region of Thailand like Krabi and Phuket are pricey, by heading north on the overnight train from Bangkok to Chiang Mai, you’ll not only enjoy a more authentic experience but cheap accommodations as well as the chance to enjoy the area’s magnificent mountains, vibrant hill tribes, and relaxed vibe.
 In fact, Chiang Mai may be the best winter travel value around.
-The weather is ideal, with warm sunny days and mild nights, while rustic but clean, comfortable and private rooms can be had for under $10 a night.
-This historic former capital is also home to many temples, and you can enjoy cheap multi-trips to nearby forests and other temples too.
+The weather is ideal, while the historic former capital is also home to many temples, and you can enjoy cheap multi-trips to nearby forests and other temples too.

-As temperatures in Venice during the winter aren’t exactly warm, that means that by bundling up you can enjoy this romantic city without the crowds.
-In fact, locals say that it’s actually even prettier with a dusting of snow.
-Plus, as this is the low season, airfare and hotel rates are the lowest they’ll be all year.
+Temperatures in Venice during the winter aren’t exactly warm, but you can bundle up and enjoy this romantic city without the crowds.
+This is the low season, which means airfare and hotel rates are the lowest they’ll be all year.
 If you’re looking for more excitement, plan to arrive between January 23 and February 9, when the Carnevale di Venezia festival, one of the most famous carnivals in Europe, takes place.
-If you’d rather skip the crowds completely, you can by going mid-week during this time or heading there before or after it takes place.
-Going out of season also means you’ll benefit from shorter lines while having a better opportunity to experience the “authentic” Venice that most high season visitors miss.
-The thick mist that often settles atop the canals also makes for especially beautiful, atmospheric photos, though you may not be able to get that perfect view from the top of St. Mark’s Basilica.
 You can still enjoy the gondolas – they run year-round and when it’s chilly out the gondoliers will provide you with blankets.